itasghar786/workout-tracker/README.md

 ##Description

-*This is a fitness tracker application that uses a Mongo database, Mongoose as  schema(s), and handles routes with Express.
+*This is a fitness tracker application that uses a Mongo database, Mongoose and  schema(s), and handles routes with Express.
 Also, this application is deployed with Heroku.
 This application allows a user to create a new workout or continue with their last workout.
 The user can also add exercises and view their stats from the workout.*

 **User Story**